IPLscany/scany/README.md

 scan + anywhere = scany
 ~~~

-Scany is a gorgeous app that will turn your handout prints into digital documents anytime, anywhere.
+Scany is a gorgeous app that will turn your handout prints into digital documents anytime, anywhere.😃👌🏽